 DeadManCheck is open source on GitHub.
 Run it yourself for free.
 DMS is closed-source SaaS only.

-At 100 monitors: Dead Man's Snitch $19/mo → DeadManCheck $12/mo.
-We're cheaper at this tier.
+At 100 monitors: Dead Man's Snitch $19/mo → DeadManCheck $29/mo (unlimited).
+DMS is cheaper at small scale; DeadManCheck becomes better value as you grow.

 Free tier: DMS gives 1 snitch.
 DeadManCheck gives 5 monitors.